sithmel/diogenes/README.md

 ```js
 registry.instance(config, options);
 ```
 The config argument will be passed to all services (calling the run method).
-The options available are:
+The only option available is:
 * limit: limit the number of services executed in parallel (defaults to Infinity)
-* id: used to generate the id of all executions (the one that is logged).

 remove
 ------